korewireless/Microvisor-Demo-IoT-Device/README.md

 twilio microvisor:logs:stream ${MV_DEVICE_SID}
 ```

+## Remote Debugging

+Remote debugging is not enabled by default.
+To enable it, edit the root `CMakeLists.txt` file and change the line `set(ENABLE_REMOTE 0)` to `set(ENABLE_REMOTE 1)`.

+This will cause remote debugging authentication keys to be generated and the public key added to the geneerated app bundle.
+You can then use GDB to remotely control the code.
+For more details, including software setup guidance, see [**Microvisor Remote Debugging**](https://twilio.com/docs/iot/microvisor/microvisor-remote-debugging).

 ## Copyright and Licensing

 The sample code and Microvisor SDK is © 2022, Twilio, Inc. It is licensed under the terms of the [Apache 2.0 License](./LICENSE).